CorridorVLA: Explicit Spatial Constraints for Generative Action Heads via Sparse Anchors: Experiment

 \subsection{Main Results}

 Our method, denoted as \emph{Corr}, mainly modifies the training objective with a corridor-style constraint and leaves the architecture nearly unchanged.
-In practice, we only add $K{=}3$ future-state prediction tokens to the backbone, leading to negligible overhead (Table~\ref{tab:libero_results}).
-On LIBERO (Table~\ref{tab:libero_results}), \emph{SmolVLA-Corr} improves success rate by $4.45\%$ over SmolVLA-Base, while keeping inference cost essentially the same.
+In practice, we add only $K{=}3$ prediction tokens and leave the main architecture unchanged (Table~\ref{tab:libero_results}).
+On LIBERO (Table~\ref{tab:libero_results}), \emph{SmolVLA-Corr} improves success rate by \textbf{4.45} over SmolVLA-Base.
+No test-time optimization is introduced because the corridor loss is used only during training.

 We further test robustness on the more challenging LIBERO-Plus benchmark (Table~\ref{tab:libero_plus_results}).
 Since LIBERO-Plus is released at $256{\times}256$ resolution, SmolVLA does not operate under its preferred $512$-resolution setting.
-Even so, SmolVLA-Corr achieves a $12.4\%$ gain over SmolVLA-Base, showing that the corridor constraint remains effective under stronger perturbations and less favorable inputs.
-Finally, we validate cross-backbone transfer by applying the same modification to GR00T. \emph{GR00T-Corr} improves success rate by $\textbf{7.98\%}$ over GR00T-Base and compares favorably to baselines reported in the LIBERO-Plus benchmark.
+Even so, SmolVLA-Corr achieves a $\textbf{12.37}$ gain over SmolVLA-Base, showing that the corridor constraint remains effective under stronger perturbations and less favorable inputs.
+Finally, we validate cross-backbone transfer by applying the same modification to GR00T. \emph{GR00T-Corr} improves success rate by $\textbf{7.98}$ over GR00T-Base and compares favorably to baselines reported in the LIBERO-Plus benchmark.